rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 """
 $:END

-I wonder how common the event + update pattern is in our test.
+I wonder how common the event + update pattern is in our tests.
 Perhaps we can benefit from a test helper something like this:

 $:output:python: